 Definitions of ”full-term” and weeks of gestation that define safe birth are commonly misunderstood by the general public.
 A recent survey of insured women who recently gave birth found that only 25.2% of women defined full-term as 39-40 weeks.
 But, more importantly, 92.4% of women reported that giving birth before 39 weeks was safe.16 It is important to educate women about the potential negative outcomes of early deliveries and the critical fetal development that occur during the last weeks of pregnancy.

-Multiple national quality organizations, including The Joint Commission (TJC), National Quality Form (NQF), the Leapfrog Group (LFG), among others, identified elective deliveries prior to 39 weeks (induction of labor and cesarean section) as key quality indicators for obstetric hospital care.8 This toolkit is applicable to singleton pregnancies only, similar to national quality measures.
+Multiple national quality organizations, including The Joint Commission (TJC), National Quality Form (NQF), the Leapfrog Group (LFG), among others, identified elective deliveries prior to 39 weeks (induction of labor and cesarean section) as a key quality indicator for obstetric hospital care.8 This toolkit is applicable to singleton pregnancies only, similar to national quality measures.
 Medical indications for deliveries less than 39 (<39) weeks, as defined by these national quality organizations, are listed in Appendix C.

 This toolkit incorporates policies and tools used successfully at multiple hospitals in the United States; it outlines best practices, provides support materials and guidance for implementing a quality improvement project around reducing elective deliveries before 39 weeks gestation.
 In addition, the toolkit provides methods to identify improvement opportunities and outlines techniques for measuring process and outcome improvements.
 It is organized into the following sections to facilitate improvements in hospitals at any stage of change for eliminating births less than 39 weeks.